stevelaw/SpubSub/README.md

 ## What is it?

-A pubsub implementation that stores messages prior to publishing message to the subscribers.
+A pubsub implementation that stores messages prior to publishing to subscribers.
 I like to refer to it as a "Store and Forward PubSub".

 ## What Does SpubSub Stand For?